Safeway Stores (Ireland): Joint venture

 Safeway entered the Northern Ireland market in 1996, by forming a joint venture between Safeway (UK) and Sir Anthony O'Reilly's Fitzwilton Group, owners of the Wellworths supermarket chain.
 Larger Wellworths stores became part of this joint venture, with smaller stores being sold to the Musgrave Group and rebranded Wellworths-Supervalu.

 Despite only partial ownership by Safeway UK, stores were operated as any other Safeway outlet in the UK, offering a full range of Safeway own-label products and produce local to Northern Ireland.

 Taking full ownership

 In 2002, Safeway (UK) took full ownership of the group.

 Morrisons takeover

 Following Morrisons' takeover of Safeway UK in March 2004, Safeway stores in Northern Ireland continued to operate under the Safeway name, while Safeway stores in Great Britain were gradually re-branded as Morrisons stores.
 Safeway did, though, switch to Morrisons' packaging in Northern Ireland and started to phase out Safeway own brand products in favour of the Morrisons label.

 It was becoming apparent, however, that Morrisons did not see a long-term future in Northern Ireland.
-Despite this, Morrisons continued with plans to open a supermarket in Bangor, Co Down, the last new Safeway store to open in the UK, and the only one opened after the Morrisons takeover.
+Despite this, Morrisons continued with plans to open a supermarket in Bangor, County Down, the last new Safeway store to open in the UK, and the only one opened after the Morrisons takeover.